 La Plata Electric Association, Inc. (LPEA) member-owners have several payment options.
 A range of choices make convenience and necessity top priorities.

-You can receive your bill via email, make energy payments using a credit card or pay from your checking account through our SmartHub website.
-You can also view your account history and past usage.
+You can receive your bill via email, make energy payments using a credit card or pay from your checking account through the SmartHub App.
+You can also view your account history and past usage using the SmartHub App.

 If you have at least one year of billing history for a service address, you can sign up to average your electric billing into equal monthly payments.
 Your LPEA monthly electric use is averaged, and you pay this monthly average for eleven months.
 Your electric meter is still read as usual, and the twelfth month is used as an adjuster (you will pay more-or-less than the previous eleven months) to compensate for the actual amount of electricity used during the year.
 For more information visit our Budget Billing web page.